TheIllusionistMirage/TheIllusionistMirage.github.io/_posts/2017-11-25-lets-write-a-simple-jpeg-library-part-1.md

 \end{bmatrix}
 $$

-As you can see, after quantization, much of the bottom-right entries have become zero.
+As you can see, after quantization, most of the bottom-right entries have become zero.
 And this is the key to the next step of entropy coding.
 <br><br>

 ### Step #6: Entropy Coding

 The entropy coding step consists of grouping coefficients of similar fequencies together by ordering the 64 coefficients in the 8x8 MCU in a zig-zag manner, and then performing [run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) on the 64 element vector so obtained.
 Then this run-length encoded data is encoded using Huffman coding to furthur reduce the amount of bytes they take.
 This step is better explained with a practical example rather than just words.

+#### Zig-Zag Traversal of MCU

+First we do the zig-zag traversal of the MCU and convert it to a vector of 64 elements.
 The order of traversal of elements in the zig-zag manner is as follows:

 $$
 \begin{bmatrix}